nkostic/sites/README.md

-# Turborepo starter with NPM
+# Sites

-This is an official starter turborepo.
+This is a monorepo for my personal sites.
 ## What's inside?

 This turborepo uses [NPM](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps: